Valid for versions 98 through the latest version

 - Check Email — Click to check an email account’s mail.
 A new interface will appear that displays the account in Webmail.

-- There are two types of email accounts: the Default email account, and all other email accounts.
+- There are two types of email accounts: the Default system user email account, and all other email accounts.

 - There are separate interfaces for both types of email accounts.

 - Connect Devices — Click to configure mail client access in cPanel’s Set Up Mail Client interface (cPanel » Home » Email » Set Up Mail Client).
 A new interface will appear.

 You can perform several additional actions while you use the email accounts table:

 Use the search bar to find a specific email account.
 You can also filter the table’s results by one the following settings:

 - Restricted — Display only the accounts with restrictions.